Urgh what a mare!

 There are very few positive outcomes of a deadly global pandemic but with regards to parties it saved me from the horror.
 Those summer babies had outdoor picnics with friends but the only saving factor of a birthday a week before Christmas is that nobody wants to come because everyone is busy.
 What a total result!

-But now the pandemic is the new normal and restrictions have eased and kids are actually starting to have parties again.
+But then the pandemic was the new normal and restrictions eased and kids were actually starting to have parties again.
 Real bloody parties.

-And Ravey has had a taster for what kind of thing can be on offer and dammit he WANTS IT!
+And Ravey had a taster for what kind of thing can be on offer and dammit he WANTED IT!

-Because of all the lockdown birthdays last year with no friends or family everyone is making up for it with parties.
+Because of all the lockdown birthdays with no friends or family everyone was making up for it with parties.
 Classy big time parties.

-So here I am with 4 weeks to go.
-Debating whether to bite the bullet and do an actual thing or be a meanie and not bother.
+So here I am with 4 weeks to go to the 6th birthday, Debating whether to bite the bullet and do an actual thing or be a meanie and not bother.